cloudxabide/matrix.lab-OCP3/RunTheJewels.md

 ### Prepare nodes for OCP3 Software
 Once you are certain all of the VMs have started, run the following:
 ```
+INVENTORY="$HOME/homelab.yml"
+ansible all -i ${INVENTORY} -m shell -a "sudo virsh list --all"
+# If the previous command indicates they are all "running", then...
 ./OCP3_prep_hosts.sh
 # If you want to see it's progress, do the following:
 # ssh rh7-ocp3-bst01.matrix.lab "tail -f /root/install_OCP3.sh.log"